solliancenet/microsoft-mysql-developer-guide/04_EndToEndDev/04_00-3-Deployment-evolution-options.md

 Let us discuss a journey overview.
 The journey will start with a classic deployment to a typical web and database server on a `physical` or `virtualized` host operating system.
 Next, explore the evolution of the potential deployment options from a simple web app deployed to App Service through a complex progression ending with the application running as containers in Azure Kubernetes Service (AKS) with Azure Database for MySQL hosting the database.

 The following scenarios will be discussed and demonstrated as part of this Azure MySQL developer's guide.
 All of the following deployments will utilize the same application and database backend and what is needed to modify the application to support the targets.
-Topics will be discussed in the following simple to complex architecture.
+Topics will be discussed in the following simple to complex architecture order.

 ### Deployment option TOC